Politiwatch/snapvote/DESCRIPTION.md

 Objectives:
 * Drive voter turnout in local elections
 * Make voting easier
+* Lessen the gap between organizations and their followers.

 Methodology:
 * Provide a centralized dashboard (`Election Dashboard`) where the user can see all the elections that are coming up for them and associated information.